What's a Co-ownership Agreement & How to Create One

 5. Simplify the exit

 Every co-ownership will eventually dissolve.
-Developing an exit strategy and documenting it in the agreement can make this process less stressful and expensive.
+Developing an exit strategy and documenting it in your agreement can make this process less stressful, and far less expensive.

 The content and format of the agreement depend on your situation, preferences, and governing law.